neftjs/neft/index.coffee.md

 *Boolean* utils.isEmpty(*NotPrimitive* object)
 ----------------------------------------------

-Checks whether given *object* is empty, that is:
+Use this function to check whether the given *object* is empty, that is:
- - for arrays, if no elements exists (*length* is 0),
+ - for arrays, no elements exists (*length* is 0),
- - for objects, if no own properties are defined.
+ - for objects, no own properties are defined.

 ```
 console.log(utils.isEmpty([]));